Explaining Neural Scaling Laws: Experimental setup

 \subsection{Deep teacher-student models}

 The teacher-student scaling with dataset size (figure \ref{fig:TS_banner}) was performed with fully-connected teacher and student networks with two hidden layers and widths 96 and 192, respectively, using PyTorch \citep{paszke2019pytorch}.
 The inputs were random vectors sampled uniformly from a hypercube of dimension $d=2,3, \cdots, 9$.
 To mitigate noise, we ran the experiment on eight different random seeds, fixing the random seed for the teacher and student as we scanned over dataset sizes.
-We also used a fixed test dataset, and a fixed training set, which was sub-sampled for the experiments with smaller $D$.
+We also used a fixed test dataset, and a fixed training set, which was subsampled for the experiments with smaller $D$.
 The student networks were trained using MSE loss and Adam optimizer with a maximum learning rate of $3\times 10^{-3}$, a cosine learning rate decay, and a batch size of $64$, and $40,000$ steps of training.
 The test losses were measured with early stopping.
 We combine test losses from different random seeds by averaging the logarithm of the loss from each seed.

-In our experiments, we always use inputs that are uniformly sampled from a $d$-dimensional hypercube, following the setup of \citet{sharma2020neural}.
-They also utilized several intrisic dimension (ID) estimation methods and found the estimates were close to the input dimension, so we simply use the latter for comparisons.
-For the dataset size scans we used randomly initialized teachers with width 96, and students with width 192.
+In our experiments, we always use inputs that are uniformly sampled from a $d$-dimensional hypercube, following the setup of \cite{sharma2020neural}.
+They also utilized several intrinsic dimension (ID) estimation methods and found the estimates were close to the input dimension, so we simply use the latter for comparisons.
+For the dataset size scans, we used randomly initialized teachers with width 96 and students with width 192.
 We found similar results with other network sizes.

-The final scaling exponents and input dimensions are show in the bottom of figure \ref{fig:visualizing_interpolation}.
+The final scaling exponents and input dimensions are show in the bottom of Figure 1b.

 We used the same experiments for the top of that figure, interpolating the behavior of both teacher and a set of students between two fixed training points.
-The students only differed by the size of their training sets, but had the same random seeds and were trained in the same way.
-In that figure the input space dimension was four.
+The students only differed by the size of their training sets but had the same random seeds and were trained in the same way.
+In that figure, the input space dimension was four.

 Finally, we also used a similar setup to study variance-limited exponents and scaling.
 In that case we used much smaller models, with 16-dimensional hidden layers, and a correspondingly larger learning rate.
-We then studied scaling with $D$ again, with results pictured in figure \ref{fig:four_regimes}.
+We then studied scaling with $D$ again, with results pictured in Figure 1a.